-Step (iii): Notification of sub-projects of Environmental and Social Concern: Guidance for the Woreda Council and BoANR

-The Woreda Council consolidates plans and forwards the same to the Zonal or Regional BoANR and RPCU together with the list of sub-projects that are tagged as of 'environmental and social concerns'.
-The Zonal or Regional BoANR then notifies the Regional Environmental regulatory body and the latter together with the RPCU environmental and social safeguard specialist identify those sub-projects of environmental and social concern and requests for review to determine whether full ESIA is required or not and forwards the outcome of the review to the concerned Implementing Agencies (IAs).
+Step (iii): Notification of sub-projects of Environmental and Social Concern: Guidance for the Woreda Council and BoA concerns'.
+The Zonal or Regional BoA then notifies the Regional Environmental regulatory body and the latter together with the RPCU environmental and social safeguard specialist identify those sub-projects of environmental and social concern and requests for review to determine whether full ESIA is required or not and forwards the outcome of the review to the concerned Implementing Agencies (IAs).